open-craft/accounting/README.md

 ### Environmental Settings

 A sample development environment settings file is in `.environ/.env.dev`.
 You can copy this over to your root as `.env` to use if you'd like to run `make tests` outside of a Docker container, for example.
+It can also be used to override the default environmental variables passed into docker in `docker-compose.yml`.

 ### Setting up Docker